DerJesko/expterminator/README.md

 # expterminator: Proof Transformer from ∀-Exp+Res to QRAT

 expterminator is a tool for transforming ∀-Exp+Res proofs into QRAT proofs.
-It takes as input a quantified boolean formula (specified in the [QDIMACS format](http://www.qbflib.org/qdimacs.html)) together with a ∀-Exp+Res proof, and outputs a QRAT proof.
+It takes as input a quantified boolean formula (specified in the [QDIMACS format](http://www.qbflib.org/qdimacs.html)) together with a ∀-Exp+Res proof (the proof system was introduced in [On Propositional QBF Expansions and Q-Resolution](https://pdfs.semanticscholar.org/17d8/fdf5882acd94ec6a6daa689bbe390dd397bb.pdf), and outputs a QRAT proof(the proof system was introduced in [Solution Validation and Extraction for QBF Preprocessing](https://www.cs.utexas.edu/~marijn/publications/jar16.pdf).
 The details of this proof transformation are described in "[QRAT Polynomially Simulates ∀-Exp+Res*](https://benjaminkiesl.github.io/publications/qrat_simulates_forall_exp_res_kiesl_seidl.pdf)".

 ## Getting Started